You pushed your website live and started driving traffic to key landing pages.

 Forms

-Visitors who decide Tuft & Needle has a solution for their sleep needs start an easy checkout page by selecting a simple, on-brand button for a mattress option.
+Visitors who decide Tuft & Needle has a solution for their sleep setup start an easy checkout page by selecting a simple, on-brand button for a mattress option.

 A few things to note here on this form setup.